Friday, October 25, 2019

 4. God is immutable:

 Basically, God is unchanging (Mal 3:6, Heb 1:10–12, 13:8, James 1:17).
 This makes God trustworthy, we can trust him as Christians.
-We can trust God's word today (Rom 8:29–30).
+We can trust God's Word today (Rom 8:29–30).
 It’s not changed.
 Although God can act as he wills, he always does so according to his nature, according to his attributes.
 However, God can use his attributes in different ways over time.

 We see more of his wrath in the Old Testament.